Rigid Mount – Trailer Axle Without Suspension?

 Several people have asked about low show bikes.
 Others have asked about low race cars and the difficulty in getting them on a trailer.

 If you need a low trailer for hauling something that does not load easily, perhaps this can work.
-We’ll explain with a motorcycle example.
+We will explain with a motorcycle example.
 Recognizing that the motorcycle has its own suspension, using rigid spindles can achieve the low trailer.
 Remember, the axle capacity is half, so you could put 2000 lb spindles (one 1000 lb spindle on each side), then call the trailer good for 1,000 lbs.
 Such a trailer may not ride well on the highway due to bouncing and jostling, but it might work well for local trips.

 Have you seen the fun trailers that lower the deck platform to the ground with a hand crank?
 That makes for really easy loading of a motorcycle.
 Mounting separate trailer axle spindles without suspension is one way to accomplish it.